Passport data include source and origin data of the accessions as well as the best fitting taxonomic identification (according to the curator).

 An on line search facility is offered for passport and evaluation data of accessions that received a CGN number so far.
 Only samples that can be freely distributed (screened for quarantine diseases; enough seeds available; good germinability) are included in the 'regular' CGN collections.

-The passport data can be downloaded for CGN accessions only or complete: incl. some duplicates, extinct accessions and receipt numbers (having no CGN accession number yet; from 3-1-2011, 2773 records).
+The passport data can be downloaded for CGN accessions only or incl. duplicates, extinct accessions and receipt numbers (not available for distribution).